-lacp Configure an EtherChannel with the Link Aggregation Control Protocol (LACP). pagp Configure an EtherChannel with the Port Aggregation Protocol (PAgP).

-No protocol is assigned to the EtherChannel.
+Syntax Description lacp Configure an EtherChannel with the Link Aggregation Control Protocol (LACP). pagp Configure an EtherChannel with the Port Aggregation Protocol (PAgP).
+Defaults No protocol is assigned to the EtherChannel.
+Command Modes Interface configuration Command History Release Modification 12.2(25)EX This command was introduced.
+Usage Guidelines by using the ch configuration c Note PAgP and LAC CP are available only on network node interfaces (NNIs). user network interface (UNI), you must use the no shutdown interface configuration nable it before using the channel-protocol command.

-Use the channel-protocol command only to restrict a channel to LACP or PAgP.
-If you set the protocol by using the channel-protocol command, the setting is not overridden by the channel-group interface configuration command.

-PAgP and LACP are available only on network node interfaces (NNIs).

-If the port is a user network interface (UNI), you must use the no shutdown interface configuration command to enable it before using the channel-protocol command.
 UNIs are disabled by default.
-NNIs are enabled by default.
+NNIs default.
 You must use the channel-group interface configuration command to configure the EtherChannel parameters.
 The channel-group command also can set the mode for the EtherChannel.
 You cannot enable both the PAgP and LACP modes on an EtherChannel group.

-PAgP and LACP are not compatible; both ends of a channel must use the same protocol.

-This example shows how to specify LACP as the protocol that manages the EtherChannel:

-Switch(config-if) # channel-protocol lacp

-You can verify your settings by entering the show etherchannel [channel-group-number] protocol privileged EXEC command.
+PAgP and LAC CP are not compatible; both ends of a channel must use the same protocol.
+Examples - shows how to specify LACP as the protocol that manages the EtherChannel: - -if)# channel-protocol lacp You can verify your settings by entering the show etherchannel [channel-group-number] protocol privileged EXEC command.

-Command Description channel-group Assigns an Ethernet port to an EtherChannel group. show etherchannel protocol Displays protocol information the EtherChannel.
+Related Commands Command Description channel-group Assigns an Ethernet port to an EtherChannel group. show etherchannel protocol Displays protocol information the EtherChannel.